-The Community Kitchen has provided an innovative way for community groups and leaders to engage with asylum seekers who live in the community: they often prove food for the feast or hampers to take home.
-It has become a space where clients use their skills to benefit their peers.
+The Community Kitchen has provided an innovative way for community groups and leaders to engage with asylum seekers who live in the community: they often provide food for the feast or hampers to take home.
+It has become a space where people use their skills to benefit their peers.
 For instance, a former barber has offered free haircuts, and others have led guitar workshops, run craft sessions and taekwondo demonstrations.

 Playtime multicultural playgroup

-In April 2014, SSI established Playtime, a weekly two-hour playgroup, to provide opportunities for meaningful social interaction to our female asylum seeker and refugee clients with pre-school age children.
+In April 2014, SSI established Playtime, a weekly two-hour playgroup, to provide opportunities for meaningful social interaction to our female asylum seekers and refugees with pre-school age children.
 These women, who mostly have little English, often also lack social networks and face financial barriers to taking part in community activities.
 So while the initiative has been beneficial for the children, the most significant benefits have come for the mothers.
 Playtime is a safe, women-and-children-only environment where they can make friends, talk about motherhood, engage in recreational activities and have a break from their children while SSI staff and volunteers engage them in structured play.

 Traditional Mhendi hand painting is one relaxing activity at Playtime.

 A community health nurse from NSW Refugee Health Service has been attending Playtime to provide one-on-one health consultations.
 There has been a great deal of support offered by representatives from community groups who have presented on various topics.
 Examples include: facilitated English classes; demonstrated sewing and knitting techniques by an Embroiderers’ Guild member; and wildlife experts have shared knowledge about native insects.
-SSI bilingual staff members assist by interpreting the information presented into the clients’ languages.
+SSI bilingual staff members assist by interpreting the information presented into the participants’ languages.